 - 12 slices part-skim mozzarella cheese

 - In a Dutch oven or several large skillets, cook the beef, sausage, onion and green pepper over medium heat until meat is no longer pink; drain.
 Add the spaghetti sauce, soup, mushrooms, Worcestershire sauce, Italian seasoning, 1 teaspoon salt, 1 teaspoon pepper and garlic powder.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes, stirring occasionally.

 - Meanwhile, in a large bowl, combine the eggs, cottage cheese, ricotta and remaining salt and pepper.

-- Spread 2 cups meat sauce each into two greased 13-in. x 9-in. baking dishes.
-Layer each with 1/3 cup Parmesan cheese, four noodles, 1-1/4 cups cottage cheese mixture and three slices of mozzarella cheese.
+- Spread 2 cups meat sauce each into two greased 13x9-in. baking dishes.
+Layer each with 1/3 cup Parmesan cheese, 4 noodles, 1-1/4 cups cottage cheese mixture and 3 slices of mozzarella cheese.
 Repeat layers.
 Top with the remaining noodles, meat sauce and Parmesan.

 - Bake, uncovered, at 350° for 45 minutes or until bubbly.
 Let stand for 15 minutes before cutting.